yugabyte/yugabyte-db/docs/content/preview/reference/drivers/nodejs/yugabyte-pg-reference.md

 ## Try it out

-This tutorial shows how to use the YugabyteDB node-postgres Driver with YugabyteDB.
-You'll start by creating a three node cluster with a [replication factor](../../../../architecture/docdb-replication/replication/#replication-factor) of 3.
+This tutorial shows how to use the YugabyteDB node-postgres smart Driver with YugabyteDB.
+It starts by creating a three-node cluster with a [replication factor](../../../../architecture/docdb-replication/replication/#replication-factor) of 3.
 This tutorial uses the [yb-ctl](../../../../admin/yb-ctl/#root) utility.

-Next, you'll use a Node.js app to demonstrate the driver's load balancing features.
+Next, you use a Node.js application to demonstrate the driver's load balancing features.

 {{< note title="Note">}}
 The driver requires YugabyteDB version 2.7.2.0 or higher.